david-fisher/320-F19-Track-II/Lambda/README.md

 `MobileKey`: MobileKey returend by [MobileVerificationHandler](#mobileverificationhandler).
 It should be already stored safely in user's phone.
 If you are not mobile end, use empty string. **Do not omit.**

-"Image": Base64-Encoded Images.
+`Image`: Base64-Encoded Images.
 Must in PNG or JPEG format.
 Must be encoded directly from bytes.
 Should not contains any headers.

 **Response Format**